Develarooio/icho-and-falaj/README.md

 ### Our Natural Father

-The oldest and most centered of the forest beings, Our Natural Father whiles away infinite hours in the Wisdom Dispensary,  communicating only in cryptic sayings.
+The oldest and most centered of the forest beings, Our Natural Father whiles away infinite hours in the Wisdom Dispensary,  communicating only in cryptic aphorisms.
 If one stops to listen to his sayings, Our Natural Father is likely to bequeath them with a wisdom nugget as a gift.

 ## Buds